NorthIsMirror/psprint.github.io/_posts/2016-5-23-256-color-themes-in-Zsh-Navigation-Tools.md

 ---
 layout: post
-title: 256 color themes in Zsh Navigation Tools
+title: 256-color themes in Zsh Navigation Tools
 ---

 `Zsh Navigation Tools` support color themes that can be tried out by